Ajisai Onsen Ryokan - Ryokan Guide & Tattoo Policy

 Bathing Experience & Onsen Etiquette

-The water is milky white β opaque enough that you can't see the bottom of the tub β with a soft sulfur smell that sharpens in the outdoor bath where cool air meets the surface.
-Three private onsen rotate on a reservation board: the outdoor bath sits open to the hillside forest, the indoor bath is quieter and slightly warmer, and the third combines an indoor tub with a dry sauna.
-Each session runs 45 minutes with a cleaning break between guests.
-Shampoo, conditioner, and body wash are stocked in every bath β worth knowing, since the guest rooms don't have showers.
-Most guests book two evening slots and one in the morning, and with only two rooms sharing three baths, availability is rarely tight.
+The water is milky white, opaque enough that you can't see the bottom of the tub, with a soft sulfur smell that sharpens in the open-air bath where cool air meets the surface.
+Two private onsen rotate on a reservation board: the open-air bath sits open to the hillside forest, and the indoor bath is quieter and slightly warmer.
+Evening sessions run an hour and morning sessions 45 minutes, each with a cleaning break between guests.
+Shampoo, conditioner, and body wash are stocked in both baths, worth knowing since the guest rooms don't have showers.
+Most guests book a couple of evening slots and one in the morning, and with only two rooms sharing the baths, availability is rarely tight.

 Map